-School counselors must always be aware of ethical standards in their work.
-Any type of counseling profession involves ethics, but the fact that school counselors are working with minors and during crucial stages in their emotional and mental development makes being aware of ethical standards and issues even more important.
+School counselors must always be aware of ethical standards in their work, and how to address ethical issues in counseling practice.
+Any type of counseling profession involves ethics, but the fact that school counselors are working with minors and during crucial stages in their emotional and mental development makes being aware of ethical standards for school counselors even more important.

-Ethical issues in school counseling can be complex.
+Ethical issues in the school counseling practice can be complex.
 The American School Counselor Association provides a detailed explanation of ethical standards on its web site.
-This overview of ethical issues in school counseling explores some common situations school counselors might face.
+This school counselor code of ethics explores a list of ethical issues in counseling that school counselors might face.

 1. Confidentiality and Its Limits

 School counselors need to develop trusting relationships with students, and an understanding of confidentiality in communications and discussions helps build that trust.
 However, school counselors are sometimes obligated to break that confidentiality under circumstances where the law or professional ethics require it.

 They may also breach confidentiality to parents or appropriate third parties in instances where it would ultimately be in the best interests of the student or when they are required to do so by law.
 For instance, an ethics challenge for school counselors may arise if a student is threatening to harm him- or herself.
 In this case, a counselor may have to act in awareness and adherence to ethical codes by notifying the parents and/or medical authorities.
 In addition to establishing trust with students, a counselor may need to establish professional communication with parents, teachers, and school administrators.

 School counselors can use informed consent to set guidelines with their students.
 They can discuss their legal and ethical obligations and help the student and their parents understand the limits of confidentiality in their relationship.

 School counselors’ relationships with students should always remain within the context of the counselor’s professional abilities.
 Since students are minors who may not always understand relationship boundaries, the burden is on counselors to act professionally, and according to a school counselor code of ethics to explain those boundaries where necessary.